 Tracking and detecting suspicious activities is one of the most demanding tasks for security personnel and systems.
-If a security system fails in a place like airport or bank, criminals can rob at gunpoint.
+If a security system fails in a place like an airport or bank, criminals can rob at gunpoint.
 Out of fear, the victims are usually unable to call the police in time for help.

-Training the camera
+Training the AI Camera

 Create a machine learning (ML) model having datasets of normal activities, such as walking, talking, reading, and sitting.
 Feed the datasets of suspicious activities like fighting, boxing, pointing a gun, or any other violent movement deemed suspicious, into the ML model.

 Perform the above-mentioned activities in front of the smart camera so that various movements are captured.
 This will help train the ML model and deploy it on Raspberry Pi as a smart artificial intelligence (AI) camera.

 Several flexible options exist, such as TensorFlow, Google Teachable, Edge Impulse, and Lobeo to create and train an ML model.
 Any of these can be chosen for the project.
 To demonstrate, Google Teachable is being used here.

 In Google Teachable, select the PoseNet option for tracking Correctly various body movements and actions.
 Correctly label the actions performed earlier of walking, talking, eating, standing, etc. Feed these datasets into the ML model.
 Similarly, correctly label and feed the datasets of activities like pointing guns, firing guns, fighting, beating, etc.